Addressing Inequity in Gifted Education

 On the importance of equity in gifted education, another teacher from a school district in California had this to say:

 “I am the G.A.T.E. teacher at a rural Title 1 elementary school where the population has grown rapidly and become more transient.
 Seventy percent of the student population qualify for free and reduced meals.
 ELL services support seven different languages.
 It is very important to capture all of the students who require gifted services.
 Traditional assessments often miss students’ true potential, but the Naglieri General Ability Tests have been invaluable in identifying gifted students by focusing on nonverbal reasoning and problem-solving skills.
-This approach has allowed us to include more students in the gifted and talented program, providing them with advanced opportunities and tailored support, and has highlighted the importance of using diverse assessment tools to recognize and nurture all students’ abilities.”
+This approach has allowed us to include more students in the gifted and talented program, providing them with advanced opportunities and tailored support, and has highlighted the importance of using diverse assessment tools to recognize and nurture all students’ ability.”

-Racial Disparities:
+Racial and Ethnic Disparities:

 A primary goal of the Naglieri General Ability Tests is to target and mitigate the underrepresentation of specific racial and ethnic backgrounds.
 An Advanced Academics Program Coordinator from a school district in the Southeastern United States noticed a remarkable difference following their implementation: